finnmayhew/The-Revelation-Mission/Sessions/Session9.md

   - She's not entirely knowledgable on what magic the party has, so she realizes it's possible they'll escape using some ability she's not familiar with.
   - But in her mind, she is their only way home, so they'll come back eventually.

-If she does figure out that it's the Shabah moving Poseidon's sun (piece of logic needed: the Shabah are intelligent, and there's a cluser of them near the Sun), she'll make a deal with the crew: she'll put a single-use current-creating blaster on the Revelation (vai cutting a bit off the Stormrider's Pearl and instructing them to put that in the propulsion system), and if they create a current that surrounds the sun and funnels all Shabah that get near it to the Darkened Depths, she'll send them home.
+If she does figure out that it's the Shabah moving Poseidon's sun (piece of logic needed: the Shabah are intelligent, and there's a cluser of them near the Sun), she'll make a deal with the crew: she'll put a single-use current-creating blaster on the Revelation (via cutting a bit off the Stormrider's Pearl and instructing them to put that in the propulsion system), and if they create a current that surrounds the sun and funnels all Shabah that get near it to the Darkened Depths, she'll send them home.
 To release them from the center of the palace, she'll open up a bubble in the coral that will lead the party out.
 With some faith, the single charge could instead be used to send the Revelation through the Darkened Depths and back to Hestia.
 If they refuse, the Padishah will say that she can convince someone else to do it, and will attempt to kill the party.

-The Padishah has all the powers that are granted to her as a [Lich](https://www.dndbeyond.com/monsters/16943-lich), and through magic items she has either found or crafted:
+The Padishah has all the powers that are granted to her as a [lich](https://www.dndbeyond.com/monsters/16943-lich), and through magic items she has either found or crafted:

 - The power to control the currents (the Stormrider's Pearl)
 - The power to control the Gliss (a solid pink sphere)